isaacbarker/bowsandarrows/README.md

 This I imagine being some sort of punishment or consequence or your Minecraft server or just a trick on your friends.
 When using `/missing (player)` or just `/missing` to select yourself all of your arrows will be offset by a random number in every direction so you can never hit a shot.
 These shots vary from something very subtle to extreme changes like straight down or straight up.
 The commands requires the `bowsandarrows.togglemissing` permission or just operator on a server.
 It should just add some fun or annoyance into your server.

+### Config

+So that server owners can configure this server you will find a config.yml created when restarting your server with version `1.1` and upward.
+Within this config file you can adapt certain functionality of the plugin.
+To reload the config without restarting or reloading the server use: `/reloadconfig` which requires the `bowsandarrows.reloadconfig` permission which operators have as default.

 ### How to download

 To download this plugin you can: